cheetahchex/Kitty-Luchador/README.md

 ## 🚀 Getting Started

 ### Requirements
-- Windows PowerShell (recommended: PowerShell 5.1+)
+- PowerShell on any supported OS

 ### Running the Bot
 1. Open PowerShell.